ValentinBELYN/icmplib/README.md

   - Type: `int`
   - Default: `56`

-- `timeout`

-  The maximum waiting time for receiving a reply in seconds.

-  - Type: `int` or `float`
-  - Default: `2`

 - `ttl`

-  The time to live of the packet in seconds.
+  The time to live of the packet in terms of hops.

   - Type: `int`
   - Default: `64`

 - `traffic_class`

   The traffic class of the packet.
 Provides a defined level of service to the packet by setting the DS Field (formerly TOS) or the Traffic Class field of the IP header.
 Packets are delivered with the minimum priority by default (Best-effort delivery).

-  Intermediate routers must be able to support this feature.<br>
+Intermediate routers must be able to support this feature.

   *Only available on Unix systems.
 Ignored on Windows.*

   - Type: `int`
   - Default: `0`

-#### Getters only
+#### Properties only
 - `time`

   The timestamp of the ICMP request.
-Initialized to zero when creating the request and replaced by `ICMPv4Socket` or `ICMPv6Socket` with the time of sending.
+Initialized to zero when creating the request and replaced by the `send` method of `ICMPv4Socket` or `ICMPv6Socket` with the time of sending.

   - Type: `float`

 <br>

 ### ICMPReply
 A class that represents an ICMP reply.
-Generated from an `ICMPSocket` object (`ICMPv4Socket` or `ICMPv6Socket`).
+Generated from an ICMP socket (`ICMPv4Socket` or `ICMPv6Socket`).

-#### Definition
 ```python
 ICMPReply(source, id, sequence, type, code, bytes_received, time)
 ```

-#### Parameters / Getters
+#### Parameters and properties
 - `source`

   The IP address of the gateway or host that composes the ICMP message.